Davis-sdk/Davis-sdk/README.md

 ## I'm a Android Developer and I'm passionate about technology!

-- 🔨 I’m currently bulding store like Google Play but for moded applications
+- 🔨 I’m currently building an app store for tweaked Android apps
-- 📘 I’m currently learning play the piano
+- 📘 I’m currently learning to play the piano
-- 🤠 I’m looking for new challenges in Android
+- 🤠 I’m looking for new challenges -> Android
 - 🏆 2020 Goals: Learn Kotlin & Swift

 ### Connect with me: